jrfnl/clearPHP/_rules/good-practices/no-nested-ternary.md

 {% endhighlight %}

-It should also be mentioned that ternaries may not produce the expected result when nesting them if no parentheses are used.
+It should also be mentioned that ternaries may not produce the expected result when nesting them without adding parentheses.
 For example:

 {% highlight php %}
 <?php